Study Abroad Program Overview

-This intensive semester of Spanish language instruction offers EAP students the opportunity to accelerate their Spanish skills in one of the most fascinating cities of Latin America.
-In the magical setting of Buenos Aires, beginning and intermediate students earn the equivalent of nearly two years of university Spanish while they soak up the culture of Argentina through travel, tango, and polo, or participate in any of the program’s activities and encounters.
+This intensive semester of Spanish language instruction offers UCEAP students the opportunity to accelerate their Spanish skills in one of the most fascinating cities of Latin America.
+In the magical setting of Buenos Aires, beginning and intermediate students earn the equivalent of nearly two years of university Spanish while they soak up the culture of Argentina through travel, tango, and polo, or participate in any of the program’s activities and excursions.

 The University of Belgrano’s offerings in Spanish as a Second Language assure intensive language acquisition, and it is well located in a leafy neighborhood in the northern part of the city.
 Many other program services and activities are coordinated by Expanish, whose office in the very heart of downtown Buenos Aires provides another perspective on this amazing city.